It’s hard enough finding the time to research all your options, let alone trying to make sense of it all. Who has time for that? We do.

 The fees charged by a solicitor will include their conveyancing fee (i.e. for the transfer of land ownership), as well as charges for legal registrations and other miscellaneous costs (known as disbursements) such as local search fees and Land Registry fees.
 Some lenders may offer to finance some or all of your legal costs as an incentive.

-If the amount you wish to borrow is greater than a specified proportion of the property’s value (typically 75%), you may incur a higher lending charge.
+If the amount you wish to borrow on your first time buyer mortgage is greater than a specified proportion of the property’s value (typically 75%), you may incur a higher lending charge.

 Lenders may charge an ERC if you make an overpayment in excess of any stated limit, if the loan is repaid early or if you remortgage during the early repayment period.
 This can amount to a significant cost, so you should always check the early repayment terms in the offer letter from your lender.